Ed-Fi-Exchange-OSS/DataChecker/Readme.md

  2) Create your Data Base running the Migrations files.<br>
     a) In your visual Studio , open a Package Manager Console.<br>
-    b) Depending on your connection string,select `MSDF.DataChecker.Migrations.SqlServer` or `MSDF.DataChecker.Migrations.Postgres` as default project
+    b) Depending of your connection string,select `MSDF.DataChecker.Migrations.SqlServer` or `MSDF.DataChecker.Migrations.Postgres` as default project
     c) Run the command `Update-Database -context DatabaseContext`.<br>
     d) Open your Sql Server Management Studio and ensure your data base was created.<br>